 TL;DR

-Your insurer needs to know about major changes to your home.
-Renovations, additions, a home office, a rental unit, a trampoline, a new dog -- these all affect your coverage and your liability.
-Not disclosing them doesn't protect you; it gives the insurer grounds to deny a claim.
+Your insurer needs to know when things change at your home.
+Renovations, a home office, a rental unit, a trampoline, a new dog -- all of these affect your coverage.
+Not telling your insurer doesn't protect you.
+It gives them a reason to deny your claim.

 Review your policy once a year.
-Your home's replacement cost rises with inflation and construction costs.
-If your coverage hasn't kept pace, you could be significantly underinsured -- and not find out until after a loss.
+The cost to rebuild a home has gone up a lot in recent years.
+If your coverage hasn't kept up, you could be underinsured -- and you won't find out until something goes wrong.

-Certain conditions in older Cheverly homes can affect your insurability.
-Knob-and-tube wiring, Federal Pacific panels, oil tanks, and older roofs are all items insurers ask about -- and some will surcharge, exclude, or decline coverage based on them.
+Some older Cheverly home conditions affect whether you can get insurance at all.
+Knob-and-tube wiring, Federal Pacific panels, old oil tanks, and aging roofs are all things insurers ask about.
+Some will charge more, cut back coverage, or refuse to insure based on them.

 What your insurer needs to know about your home

-When you bought your home, your insurer asked a set of questions and priced your policy based on the answers.
-If your home has changed since then -- and most Cheverly homes have -- your policy may no longer reflect reality.
-That gap isn't neutral.
+When you bought your home, your insurer asked you a set of questions.
+Your policy was priced based on your answers.
+If your home has changed since then -- and most Cheverly homes have -- your policy may no longer match what you actually own.
+That gap can cost you.
 In some cases it's the difference between a paid claim and a denied one.

 Renovations and Improvements

-Adding a bathroom, finishing a basement, updating a kitchen, building a deck -- any significant improvement increases the replacement cost of your home.
-If your policy limit doesn't reflect the upgraded value, you're insuring a lesser home than you own.
-That shortfall comes out of your pocket after a loss.
+Adding a bathroom, finishing a basement, updating a kitchen, building a deck -- any big improvement raises the cost to rebuild your home.
+If your policy limit doesn't reflect that, you're insuring a lesser home than you own.
+That gap comes out of your pocket after a loss.

-Major renovations should trigger a call to your insurer or agent to reassess your dwelling coverage limit.
-This is especially true for additions that add square footage -- those are easy for an insurer to verify and hard to explain away if coverage is inadequate.
+Any major renovation should prompt a call to your insurer to update your coverage.
+This is especially true for additions that add square footage -- those are easy to verify and hard to explain away if your coverage falls short.

-• Finished basement with bedroom and bathroom -- significant value increase, notify insurer
+• Finished basement with a bedroom and bathroom -- big value increase, call your insurer

-• Kitchen or bath remodel -- upgraded finishes increase replacement cost
+• Kitchen or bath remodel -- better finishes mean higher rebuild cost

-• Addition or sunroom -- added square footage must be reflected in coverage
+• Addition or sunroom -- added square footage must be reflected in your coverage

-• New deck or porch -- structures on your property are typically covered under "other structures" up to a limit; large decks may exceed it
+• New deck or porch -- covered under "other structures," but large decks may exceed that limit

 Unpermitted work and insurance